top of page

 Catch Your Family's Stories on Thanksgiving: A Mutiny, a Shipwreck, and a Wheel of Cheese

 I'm trying to remember the name of a Star Trek episode.
-The plot features a civilization desperate to hear new stories.
-Then the unsuspecting Star Trek crew arrives on their planet.
+The plot features a civilization desperate to hear new stories, and then the unsuspecting Star Trek crew arrives on their planet.

-The planet's inhabitants have a storytelling culture.
-All well and good, until they begin to tire of the same stories told over and over again.
+The inhabitants have a long tradition of storytelling.
+That's all well and good, until they begin to tire of the same old stories told over and over again.
 The newcomers bring exciting and original tales, and at first, everything is fine.
-But when the crew plans to move on, their hosts use extreme measures to keep them from leaving with any original stories they have yet to tell.
+But when the crew plans to move on, their hosts use extreme measures to keep them from leaving with any stories they have yet to tell.

 Stories have always fascinated people.
 Fortunately, we don't have to resort to desperate measures to hear new tales.
 All it takes is asking a question or two when families get together for the holidays.